anoma/anoma-blog/anthony/arithmetizing-computable-programs.md

     go = Fix . fmap go . decodeSKF
 ```

 This gives us enough to complete our original goal.
-We can define the universal function to take two natural numbers.
+We can define the intentionally complete operation to take two natural numbers.
 The first is decoded into an SK expression using the above mapping; the second is converted into a church-encoded numeral.
 The application of the SK expression to the encoded number is evaluated into normal form, and then the previously described procedure is used to decode into a number, if possible.
 If the output is not a number, then we consider this the same as if the program never normalized.

 This works, but it seems way too complicated.
 Can this be simplified?